SymbolNotFound/numberscrabble/howto.md

 amount of setup required to get things going.
 You can substitute it for just about any other web framework, but I will be showing off some very useful Vue3-specific features that will be a little more difficult to port directly to most frameworks.
-This decision is admittedly a little selfish because I want the additional practice-hours in Vue3 because I have decided to use it in a few larger projects.
+This decision is admittedly a little selfish &ndash; I want the additional practice-hours in Vue3 because I have decided to use it in a few larger projects.
 If you're here to learn more about Vue3 or VitePress, that will work out nicely!